Check out a recent article the Arizona Public Media wrote, where I talk about Cannabis and Hemp in Arizona. Click here!

 And why not calculate the Skewness and Kurtosis?

-If you want to replicate this exercise, send me an email and I can share with you the MATLAB files for the data and code I used for this example.
-Unfortunately WordPress only allows me to upload images and pdf/word documents.
+If you want to replicate this exercise, click in the link above that contains the MATLAB files for the data and code I used for this example.

 I hope this helps you in your quest to learn NLME models.
 If you have questions or comments, you can leave them at the end of this post, or feel free to contact me at my email.